How to Become an Airplane Pilot

 The best way to learn about flight training options is to visit your local airports.
 Small and mid-size airports usually have more flight traninig activity than major airline airports.

 Enter your ZIP code, change the "Minimum Runway Length" to 0 and change "Approach Type required" to "Doesn't matter."
-You may be suprised at how many small airports there are!
+You may be suprised at how many small airports are nearby!

 Flight training facilities go by several different names.
 Here are some of the most common types, and how they compare:Fixed Base Operator (FBO): This type of business offers a full range of aviation services: aircraft sales and maintenance, fuel sales, aircraft charter, flight instruction, or any other services that transient or based aircraft and pilots might need.
 Aircraft rental and flight instruction may be only a small part of this business.